 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property has smoke detectors.
-Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
-Upgrading may be required to comply with these regulations.
-Purchasers should satisfy themselves with regards to compliance.
+Potential purchasers should satisfy themselves with regard to compliance.

 Any additional limits to inspection

 For flats / maisonettes